ahua2001-sys/bellabeat-case-study/README.md

 Key Findings:

-=Users are moderately active, with most movement coming from light activity.
+- Users are moderately active, with most movement coming from light activity

-=Activity is highest on Saturdays and lowest on Sundays.
+- Activity is highest on Saturdays and lowest on Sunday

-=Higher activity does not necessarily lead to longer sleep.
+- Higher activity does not necessarily lead to longer sleep

-=Moderate activity is associated with better sleep efficiency than extreme activity levels.
+- Moderate activity is associated with better sleep efficiency than extreme activity levels

 ## Step 6: Act